scriptrdotio/howto/util/jsonmapper.md

 ![Drag and drop to map input fields to output fields](./graph_mapping.png)

-*Figure 3 - Map input fields to output fields by dragging the input to the corresponding output*
+*Image 3 - Map input fields to output fields by dragging the input to the corresponding output*

 ## Customize the mapping by adding transformation logic